islas/hpc-workflows/README.md

   * Steps / normal arguments - These arguments are **always** applied to the step script first before any argpakcs evaluation
 * Dependency - List interdependency between steps using common HPC nomenclature `after*`
 * Ancestry - The equivalent "fully-qualified-name" of an action with `.` delimter to separate suite/test/step, e.g. For a test config `myconfig.json` with test `simple` and step `foobar`, step `foobar`'s ancestry would be `myconfig.simple.foobar`
+* Keyphrase - a specifically formatted string that steps will need to match as their last line to mark success

 ### How it works
 The test framework functions off of a limited few key principles ingrained into the test config format (see [example.json](.ci/example.json) for simplified example or [regression suite](tests/00_submitOptions/00_submitOptions.json) for in-depth working example) :